 Process Steps for DevOps Success in the Cloud

-Embracing cloud DevOps requires significant initial changes – in people, in processes and in technology.
+Embracing cloud DevOps requires from its architects significant initial changes – in people, in processes and in technology.
 The following steps will all be critical during the transitional stage.

 1. Honest Assessment.

 An organization must first assess the level of “maturity.”
 Enterprises may find themselves quite immature, with total separation of development and operations functions and manual processes only to one in which there is already collaboration between developers and IT operations and perhaps even some cloud presence, at least in experimentation with some basic organizational functions.